-Florence County Museum, 111 West Cheves Street, across the street from the Francis Marion University Performing Arts Center, Florence.
-Ongoing - "Kindred Spirit: The Personal Worlds of William H. Johnson".
+Florence County Museum, 111 West Cheves Street, across the street from the Francis Marion University Performing Arts Center, Florence. inrough Dec.
+1 - "Kindred Spirit: The Personal Worlds of William H. Johnson".
 William H. Johnson (1901 - 1970) was a man between worlds: raised in the rural South, but educated in New York; black, but his unknown father was white; American-born, but lived much of his adult life in Europe.
 This diverse heritage gave Johnson a unique perspective and insight, but at times it was also a difficult shadow which followed him as he traveled the world in search of his true artistic voice.
 Eventually, after many years away from his hometown of Florence, SC, Johnson returned to the United States.
 Although living in New York, his art began to focus almost entirely on the lives and experiences of African Americans in the rural South.
 "My travels taught me that an artist must live and paint in his own environment...
 This development shall continue for the rest of my life, and it is the painting of my people," said Johnson in 1941.
+Special Exhibit Gallery, Through July 14 - "Inside Out," an exhibition of works from Asheville, NC collectors, Ray Griffin and Thom Robinson.
+This exhibition features contemporary Southern Appalachian art in conjunction and contrast with self-taught "Outsider" art and artists, and their unique position relative to fine art in the American South."Inside Out" also addresses the role of private collecting in the art world, and explores the unique connections and relationships that form between collectors, artists, and art institutions.
 Educational Gallery, Ongoing - "Hutty: The Art of Observation".
 How does an artist's rendering increase observation?
 What do the lines of an artist tell us?
 "Hutty: The Art of Observation" invites discovery in nomenclature through line and dendrology.
 Study the characteristics of trees and challenge yourself to identify them in this exhibition featuring the renowned prints of Charleston Renaissance artist, Alfred Hutty.
 During World War I, Hutty served as a marine camouflage artist.
 Shortly after the war, he visited Charleston, South Carolina and would spend the rest of his life living between Charleston and Woodstock.
 His depictions and understanding of Charleston during that time secured his place as a renowned Charleston Renaissance artist.
 Community Gallery, Ongoing - This exhibit introduces visitors to the history of the museum and its formative collections.
 This gallery also exhibits the histories and diversity of the City of Florence, and the incorporated municipalities of Florence County.
 Additionally, the Community Gallery communicates the lives, stories and accomplishments of significant past and present citizens of Florence County and members of it's communities.
 This gallery is one of two permanent exhibit spaces designed by award winning exhibit design firm, HaleySharpe Design.
-Pee Dee History Gallery, Ongoing - This is the largest gallery space in the lity, comprising 3,300 sq. ft. of exhibit spa This permanent collections gallery occupies the entire second floor, east wing of the building.
+Pee Dee History Gallery, Ongoing - This is the largest gallery space in the facility, comprising 3,300 sq. ft. of exhibit space.
+This permanent collections gallery occupies the entire second floor, east wing of the building.
 Artifacts are supported by historical images and narrative interpretation, giving a comprehensive introduction to the Pee Dee region from prehistory to the present.
 This gallery is one of two permanent exhibit spaces designed by award winning exhibit design firm, HaleySharpe Design.
 Admission: Free.
 Hours: Tue.-Sat., 10am-5pm & Sun.
 2-5pm.
 Contact: 843/676-1200 or visit (www.flocomuseum.org).